The Ames Companies, Inc Garden Fork

 - Weight3.9 pounds

 The Radius Garden 203 PRO is one of the more innovative garden forks on the market.
 There isn’t much room to improve the humble garden fork, but Radius Garden has given it their best shot.
 The most noticeable improvement is the all-in-one handle and grip.
 Instead of bolting on a plastic D-grip to a hardwood handle, they’ve opted to make it out of one piece of resin-encased carbon steel.
 This makes it much stronger because there are no weak points in the design.
 You might think that the grip would be harder to hold but they’ve covered it in a material that provides excellent traction.
 The stainless-steel fork has four thin and sharp tines that penetrate hard earth with ease.
+You may also like some of these useful garden hoes from our list.
+Check them out.

 Resin-encased carbon steel handle